- Release of Public Review Draft, San Francisco Littoral Cell CRSMP

 Welcome to CSMWs website!
-Our collaborative taskforce of state, federal and local/regional entities, concerned about adverse impacts of coastal erosion on our coastal habitats, is working to implement Regional Sediment Management (RSM) to augment or restore natural processes.
-Our urbanizing society has significantly changed natural sediment supply and transport patterns, and some coastal areas (e.g., beaches) are narrowing due to reduced sediment supply, while others (e.g., wetlands, ports & harbors) are being deluged with excess sediment.
-Facilitating beneficial reuse of excess clean sediment from inundated locations at areas experiencing severe erosion is the substance of RSM.
+Our collaborative taskforce of state, federal and local/regional entities, concerned about adverse impacts of coastal erosion and excess sedimentation on coastal habitats, is working towards implementation of Regional Sediment Management (RSM) in order to augment or restore natural processes.
+Our urbanizing society has significantly changed natural sediment supply and transport patterns (e.g., dams, channelized rivers, seawalls, etc.), with the result that some coastal areas (e.g., beaches) are narrowing due to reduced sediment supply, while others (e.g., wetlands, ports & harbors) are being impacted with excess sediment.
+Facilitating beneficial use of clean sediment from inundated locations at areas experiencing severe erosion is the essence of RSM.

 Sediment is an integral component of the coastal ecosystem, representing a public good that must be managed to provide for quality of life, natural resource protection, and economic sustainability.
 Sediment imbalances resulting from alteration of the natural environment therefore threaten the viability of the public good and require management to restore the natural balance.
-Coordinated beneficial reuse of sediment resources within a regional context helps to restore natural processes and simultaneously address sediment imbalances.
+Coordinated beneficial use of sediment resources within a regional context augments natural processes while simultaneously addressing sediment imbalances.

 Currently, CSMWs main thrust for SMP development is regionally-based RSM strategy plans.
-We are working with regional entities towards implementation of RSM within their jurisdictional area through Coastal RSM Plans.
-These Plans identify how governance, outreach and technical approaches can support beneficial reuse of sediment resources within that region without causing environmental degradation or public nuisance.
-CSMW historically focused on developing informational documents and computer-based tools to assist coastal managers in sound decision-making.
-Links to these tools and documents lie within the column to your right and/or on our Library page.
+We are working with regional entities towards implementation of RSM within their jurisdictional area through Coastal RSM Plans or CRSMPs.
+These Plans identify how governance, outreach and technical approaches can support beneficial use of sediment resources within that region without causing environmental degradation or public nuisance.
+CSMW is hosting a series of ‘Implementation Workshops’ in regions where a CRSMP has been completed in order to gain insight from stakeholders on implementation strategies across coastal California.
+Informational documents, computer-based tools (including web browser and associated spatial database) and RSM strategies and Plans are linked to within the column to your right and on our Library page.

 Information on the various coastal sediment-related programs of CSMW member agencies is available, as are CSMW meeting minutes since 2003.
 Our outreach program has included workshops, development of and mailings to our Public Outreach Contact List, and is part of each Coastal RSM Plan development.
 Comments received to date from our public outreach activities can be viewed by workshop/region location.